SalomePlatform/adao/doc/en/ref_algorithm_3DVAR.rst

     Example : ``bma = ADD.get("BMA")[-1]``

+  CurrentOptimum
+    *List of vectors*.
+Each element is the optimal state obtained at the current step of the optimization algorithm.
+It is not necessarely the last state.

+    Exemple : ``Xo = ADD.get("CurrentOptimum")[:]``

   CurrentState
     *List of vectors*.
 Each element is a usual state vector used during the optimization algorithm procedure.

     Example : ``Xs = ADD.get("CurrentState")[:]``

+  IndexOfOptimum
+    *List of integers*.
+Each element is the iteration index of the optimum obtained at the current step the optimization algorithm.
+It is not necessarely the number of the last iteration.

+    Exemple : ``i = ADD.get("IndexOfOptimum")[-1]``

   Innovation
     *List of vectors*.
 Each element is an innovation vector, which is in static